Do I have to sue my employer for Workers’ Compensation benefits?

 The process of collecting workers’ compensation benefits has three stages.
 First, you file a claim with the insurance company related to a workplace injury.
 It is an excellent idea to have a lawyer help you file your claim.
-We know the workers’ compensation system, and we can research the specific policy you are covered under.
-We know the right language to use improve your chances of success with your claim.
+We know the workers’ compensation system and can research the specific policy you are covered under.
+We know the right language to use to improve your chances of success with your claim.
 The insurance company will investigate the claim, including reviewing the incident that led to the injury, work rules at the time of the injury, the medical evidence of the injury, and other pertinent details.
-The insurance company may determine if the claim is valid and pay you the amount you requested for the injury.
-Or the insurance company may deny the claim, and your recourse is to appeal that denial.
+The insurance company may determine if the claim is valid and pay you the amount you requested for the injury, or the insurance company may deny the claim.
+At that point your recourse is to appeal that denial.

 The appeals process is complicated and often adversarial, and you will want to be represented by a workers’ compensation attorney.
-Among the tactics that insurance companies deploy is to delay necessary hearings, ask for redundant paperwork, and, in general, make the process as opaque and intimidating as possible to the claimant.
-But a lawyer who is experienced in the workers’ comp appeals process will not be intimidated, knows what the rules for the appeals process are, and can argue your appeal effectively.
+Tactics that insurance companies deploy include delaying necessary hearings, asking for redundant paperwork, and, in general, making the process as opaque and intimidating as possible to the claimant.
+Though, a lawyer who is experienced in the workers’ comp appeals process will not be intimidated, knows what the rules for the appeals process are, and can argue your appeal effectively.

 Hiring an experienced attorney from the very beginning of the workers’ compensation claim process will level the playing field with the deep-pocketed insurance company.
 We will handle all communications and negotiations with the other side, which is very important.
 We will cover all the legal costs of your claims process, which we collect after you win your claim.